 Our fourth strategic aim commits us to support the development of a culture of student engagement across Scotland.
 You can read the full detail of strategic aim 4 on page 9 of our Strategic Plan 2013-18.
 During 2018 we are developing our next Strategic Plan which will run from 2018-21.

 A key area of our work is around sharing practice, both across the sector in Scotland as well as the rest of the UK and internationally.
 At our 2017 conference we launched our Celebrating Achievement publication and accompanying video, which give a good overview of both sparqs' achievements and successes across the wider sector.

 Our biennial sparqs conferences and the sparqs Student Engagement Awards are both an important part of developing a culture of student engagement within the sector.
 The conference and the awards help share best practice and showcase the breadth and quality of student engagement activity that is taking place across our colleges and universities.

 Research is another big area of our work in this area, and in 2012 we led the sector in the development of A Student Engagement Framework for Scotland.
 The framework is endorsed by all of our sector partners and is used extensively, both by sparqs and across the sector.

 The sparqs resource library is a natural destination for those looking for effective examples of engagement.
 Our Talking student engagement interviews bring a range of perspectives on student engagement, which we hope you will find interesting.

 It is also important to see our work in an international context, and to learn from and share with student engagement practitioners across the rest of the UK, Europe and beyond.
-The project, QUEST for Quality for Students, is an example of this, as are the two current projects we are involved in, both of which come under the European Union's Tempus programme.
+The project, QUEST for Quality for Students, is an example of this, as are the two more recent projects in Armenia and Kosova, both of which come under the European Union's Tempus programme.
 Further details are on the International engagement page.